spencertipping/tau/doc/pi.md

 Unlike APL, multiple adjacent expressions are not parsed into a vector by default. `1 2 3` will result in an η with three separate integers.
 Operators apply within subexpressions: `1+2 3` is equivalent to `3 3`.

+## Plurality
+A single η record is comprised of one or more values, each of which can be accessed positionally using the `A`..`H` atoms.

+**TODO:** define splicing contexts, which we should definitely have because (1) they're useful, and (2) they solve the η problem

 ## Ternary expressions
 π is built to parse multiple expressions independently, which means we can easily define a ternary operator without a delimiter.
 That is, we can define `?` without a corresponding `:` because the left and right subexpressions will be parsed adjacent to one another.
 This yields tighter packing: